GeorgeHarland/RandomTower/POWERUPS.md

 ### Regen

 - Grade: D
 - Heals the tower occasionally.
+Also increases max hitpoints by 5 per level.
 Leveling up makes the regen occur slightly more frequently and heal slightly more.

 ### TimeSlow